Carsondraper/Carsondraper/README.md

 - 👋 Hi, I’m @Carsondraper
-- 👀 I’m interested in Python, JS, WebFrameworks, ReactJS, Flask, Jango
+- 👀 I’m interested in all popular languages
-- 🌱 I’m currently learning Advanced React JS
+- 🌱 I’m currently learning Vuejs
-- 💞️ I’m looking to collaborate on Anything Python / JS
+- 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me carson.i.draper@gmail.com
+- 📫 How to reach me carson.i.draper@gmail.com or at on my (website)[https://carsondraper.com]

 <!---
 Carsondraper/Carsondraper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.